meltano/meltano/docs/src/README.md

 data from any SaaS tool or database and load it into any data warehouse or file format.

-Meltano [manages your tap and target configuration](/docs/configuration.html) for you, makes it easy to [select which entities and attributes to extract](/docs/integration.html#selecting-entities-and-attributes-for-extraction), and keeps track of [the state of your extraction](/docs/integration.html#incremental-replication-state), so that subsequent pipeline runs with the same job ID will always pick up right where the previous run left off.
+Meltano [manages your tap and target configuration](/docs/configuration.html) for you, makes it easy to [select which streams and properties to extract](/docs/integration.html#selecting-streams-and-properties-for-extraction), and keeps track of [the state of your extraction](/docs/integration.html#incremental-replication-state), so that subsequent pipeline runs with the same job ID will always pick up right where the previous run left off.